-Tomintoul village sees itself as the gateway to the Cairngorms in the north, and is a centre for a number of outlying settlements.
-It values its beautiful scenery and wildlife which are an asset for residents and tourism.

-Isolation and an ageing population are a concern to residents, who see a lack of employment opportunities and appropriate housing, coupled with a reduction in facilities and services as having a negative impact on their community.

-Opportunities exist to redevelop underused and derelict buildings and land.
+- 41.1 Tomintoul village sees itself as the gateway to the Cairngorms in the north, and is a centre for a number of outlying settlements.
+It values its beautiful scenery and wildlife which are an asset for residents and tourism. - 41.2 Isolation and an ageing population are a concern to residents, who see a lack of employment opportunities and appropriate housing, coupled with a reduction in facilities and services as having a negative impact on their community. - 41.3 Opportunities exist to redevelop underused and derelict buildings and land.
 Working with the three key public agencies, the community hope to see improvements in Tomintoul in the future.

-Tomintoul is a rural community focused around a planned village which plays a key role in providing a focus for the community.
+41.4 Tomintoul is a rural community focused around a planned village which plays a key role in providing a focus for the community.
 It is an intermediate settlement in the settlement hierarchy and as such development should meet the needs of the local community.
 This should be undertaken in a way which complements the sensitive landscape setting of the village, and also enhances its character and appearance as a tourism centre.

-- To consolidate Tomintoul's role as an intermediate settlement in the settlement hierarchy. - To ensure that development contributes to a clear definition between settlement and countryside. - To protect the role of Tomintoul as an important provider of local services.
+- To consolidate Tomintoul's role as an intermediate settlement in the settlement hierarchy. - To ensure that development contributes to a clear definition between settlement and countryside.

-- To ensure new housing can progress in a way that helps the community remain sustainable. - To facilitate appropriate economic growth which supports a thriving community. - To ensure Tomintoul's built heritage is preserved and enhanced. - To protect those parts of the village that are important to its character and setting.
+- To protect the role of Tomintoul as an important provider of local services. - To ensure new housing can progress in a way that helps the community remain sustainable. - To facilitate appropriate economic growth which supports a thriving community. - To ensure Tomintoul's built heritage is preserved and enhanced. - To protect those parts of the village that are important to its character and setting.

-- consolidate the existing settlement; - maximise use of existing local services and infrastructure; - ensure the quality of surrounding landscape, and sensitive valuable habitats is not compromised.
+- 41.5 All new development will, where appropriate: - consolidate the existing settlement; - maximise use of existing local services and infrastructure; - ensure the quality of surrounding landscape, and sensitive valuable habitats is not compromised.
 This should include improvements to the setting of the village; - enhance and diversify the local economy; - reflect existing housing development in terms of positions, density and scale; - maintain building lines, plot sizes, building sizes and building orientation.
 This should be done in a way which raises architectural and design quality; - protect existing shops and businesses and their normal operations; - add to and improve community facilities, including improving pedestrian connectivity and achieving a more pedestrian and cycle friendly environment; and - promote energy efficiency and sustainability.

-A number of formal natural heritage designations may affect possible new development proposals in Tomintoul.

-- Surrounding the village are areas of woodland registered in the Ancient Woodland Inventory. - In addition the River Avon and Conglass Water and their bank areas are also a Special Area of Conservation.

-In addition, development on land allocated in the Plan has potential to have an effect on the River Spey SAC.

-You must supply as part of your planning application, all necessary information to allow the planning authority to carry out an Appropriate Assessment in order that they can be confident that your development will not have an adverse effect on the site integrity or qualifying features.
-Specifically your proposal must address the mitigation measures (as set out in supplementary guidance on Natural Heritage) required to address potential impacts on:
+- 41.6 A number of formal natural heritage designations may affect possible new development proposals in Tomintoul. - Surrounding the village are areas of woodland registered in the Ancient Woodland Inventory. - In addition the River Avon and Conglass Water and their bank areas are also a Special Area of Conservation. - 41.7 In addition, development on land allocated in the Plan has potential to have an effect on the River Spey SAC. - 41.8 You must supply as part of your planning application, all necessary information to allow the planning authority to carry out an Appropriate Assessment in order that they can be confident that your development will not have an adverse effect on the site integrity or qualifying features.
+Specifically your proposal must address the mitigation measures (as set out in Natural Heritage Supplementary Guidance) required to address potential impacts on: - water abstraction - disturbance to otters - pollution and siltation from construction sites - requirement for SUDS - pollution from wastewater

-- Water abstraction

-- Disturbance to otters

-- Pollution and siltation from construction sites

-- Requirement for SUDS

-- Pollution from wastewater

-The CNPA Landscape Capacity for Housing Report establishes opportunities and constraints for development in Tomintoul.

-Whilst your proposal may not fall within an area identified as having opportunity for expansion, you should, none the less, ensure your development considers the possible impact on:
+- 41.9 The CNPA Landscape Capacity for Housing Report establishes opportunities and constraints for development in Tomintoul. - 41.10 Whilst your proposal may not fall within an area identified as having opportunity for expansion, you should, none the less, ensure your development considers the possible impact on the: